-A.R.S. § 28-5611(A): A person who purchases and uses motor vehicle fuel other than in motor vehicles upon the highways of Arizona, and other than in watercraft upon the waterways in Arizona, and other than in motor vehicles operating on a transportation facility or toll road shall be repaid the motor vehicle fuel tax paid.
-In FY 2020, \$40,037 in motor vehicle fuel tax was refunded based on this exemption.
+A.R.S. § 28-5611(A): A person who purchases and uses motor vehicle fuel shall receive a refund in the amount of the tax if the person pays the tax on the fuel and uses the fuel other than in any of the following (a) a motor vehicle on a highway in this state (b) watercraft on the waterways of this state and (c) a motor vehicle operating on a transportation facility or toll road pursuant to chapter 22 of this title.
+In FY 2021, \$59,108 in motor vehicle fuel tax was refunded based on this exemption.

-SUMMARY OF MOTOR VEHICLE FUEL TAX EXPENDITURES FISCAL YEAR 2020
+SUMMARY OF MOTOR VEHICLE FUEL TAX EXPENDITURES FISCAL YEAR 2021